Help Desk Best Practices

 You can use workflows to automate processes in your help desk such as assigning a ticket to an agent or adding tags.
 Effective use of workflows saves your agents time and raises their productivity levels.

-Make sure you use workflows for tasks that you have to manually complete, cutting into the time you could otherwise spend dealing with customer queries.
+Make sure you use workflows for tasks that you have to complete manually, cutting into the time you could otherwise spend dealing with customer queries.
 In Keeping, it’s easy to set up workflows that make your support process more efficient.

 A workflow is a set of rules that you can apply to a mailbox that will automatically affect the assignment, priority, tag, or status of a conversation.
 It’s important to name your workflow something that will help you remember what it does, because you might end up with lots of workflows in your system.